Michigan Mom Ericka Campbell Allegedly Left Kids In Freezing Car While She Got A Spa Treatment

-A Michigan woman is accused of leaving three children in a freezing car while she got a spa treatment, Detroit’s WXYZ-TV reports.
-When police arrived to discuss things, the woman allegedly refused to come out until her nails were finished.
+A Michigan woman is accused of leaving three children alone in a freezing car while she got a spa treatment, Detroit’s WXYZ-TV reports.
+When police arrived, the woman allegedly refused to come out and speak to them until her eyebrows were finished.

-Authorities say that 23-year-old Ericka Campbell went to a spa in a private home in Warren on Monday night, with three children, aged nine-months-old, three-years-old, and 11-years-old, in-tow.
-She then allegedly left the children inside the car while she went inside for a spa treatment.
+Authorities say that 23-year-old Ericka Campbell went to a spa in a private home in Warren, Michigan on Monday night, with three children, aged 9-months-old, 3-years-old, and 11-years-old, in tow.
+She then allegedly left them inside the car while she went inside for a spa treatment.

 It was 32 degrees outside that night.